prs513rosewood/MolecularDynamics/_project/milestone08.md

 The `Domain` class knows two states of the simulation.
 First, a replicated state where each MPI process contains all atoms, i.e. the respective `Atoms` objects are simply replicated across the MPI processes.
 Second, a decomposed state in which each MPI process only contains the atoms within the subdomain (and possibly ghost atoms).
 After instantiation, the `Domain` object is in the replicated state.
 File I/O needs to happen in the replicated state.
 Files needs to be read on all processes but written only on a single process.

+The `Domain` class requires the `Atoms` class to have a `resize` method that resizes all arrays (positions, velocities, etc.) without loosing existing data.
+You will need to implement this method for your `Atoms` class.

 ### Enabling/disabling domain decomposition

 The `enable` method of the `Domain` class switches into the decomposed state.
 Before starting the integrator loop, you would execute